anoying-kid/Notes-CSE/Go/Readme.md

-Here's a more detailed Go notes README covering the topics you requested:
+Here's an updated version of the Go notes with additional information on Go tools and Makefiles:

 # Go Basics